meanjs/mean-seo/README.md

 ## Longer Version
 If you ever tried to make your AngularJS application crawler friendly, you already know this is a bit of a headache.
 Part of evolving the MEAN.JS stack towards production ready state, the MEAN-SEO module makes it pretty simple to make sure your MEAN application is ready for crawlers requests.

-What this plugin does is simple: Every time a crawler requests a page using the [**\_escaped\_fragment\_**](https://developers.google.com/webmasters/ajax-crawling/docs/specification), the plugin launches a PhantomJS headless-browser, which creates a copy of the page and stores it in cache for future requests.
+What this module does is simple: When crawler requests a page using the [**\_escaped\_fragment\_**](https://developers.google.com/webmasters/ajax-crawling/docs/specification), the module launches the PhantomJS headless-browser, which creates a copy of the page and stores it in cache for future requests.

-The cached pages are either saved to disk or to a Redis instance (requires installing Redis).

 ## Quick Install
 First you'll need to install the MEAN-SEO module using npm: